-CAREL bases the development of its products on decades of experience in HVAC, on the CAREL bases the development of its products on decades of experience in HVAC, on the continuous investments in technological innovations to products, procedures and strict quality processes with in-circuit and functional testing on 100% of its products, and on the most innovative production technology available on the market.
+CAREL bases the development of its products on decades of experience in HVAC, on the continuous investments in technological innovations to products, procedures and strict quality processes with in-circuit and functional testing on 100% of its products, and on the most innovative production technology available on the market.
 CAREL and its subsidiaries nonetheless cannot guarantee that all the aspects of the product and the software included with the product respond to the requirements of the final application, despite the product being developed according to start-of-the-art techniques.
-The customer (manufacturer, developer or installer of the final equipment) accepts all liability and risk relating to the configuration of the product in order to reach the expected results in relation to the specific final installation and/or equipment.
-CAREL may, based on specific agreements, acts as a consultant for the positive commissioning of the final unit/application, however, in no case does it accept liability for the correct operation of the final equipment/system.
+The customer (manufacturer, developer or installer of the final equipment) accepts all liability and risk relating to the specific final installation and/or equipment.
+CAREL may, based on specific agreements, acts as a consultant for the positive commissioning of the final equipment/system.

 Operation of the Carel product is specified in the technical documentation supplied with the product or can be downloaded, even prior to purchase, from the website www.carel.com.
-Each CAREL product, in relation to its advanced level of technology, requires setup/configuration/programming/commissioning to be able to operate in the best possible way for the specific application.
-The failure to complete such operations, which are required/indicated in the user manual, may cause the final product to malfunction; CAREL accepts no liability in surfaces.
+Each CAREL product, in relation to its advanced level of technology, requires setup/ configuration/programming/commissioning to be able to operate in the best possible way for the specific application.
+The failure to complete such operations, which are required/ indicated in the user manual, may cause the final product to malfunction; CAREL accepts no Elebilized in the user manual. liability in such cases